meghapsimatrix/wildmeta/README.md

 test can be conservative.
 The authors examined another method, cluster wild bootstrapping (CWB), that has been studied in the econometrics literature but not in the meta-analytic context.
-The results of the simulations from Joshi, Pustejovsky & Beretvas (2021) showed that CWB adequately controlled for Type 1 error rate and provided higher power than the HTZ test, especially for multiple-contrast hypothesis tests.
+The results of the simulations from Joshi et al. (2022) showed that CWB adequately controlled for Type 1 error rate and provided higher power than the HTZ test, especially for multiple-contrast hypothesis tests.

 The goal of this package is to provide applied meta-analytic researchers a set of functions with which they can conduct single coefficient tests